Mykonos / Μύκονος

 Christian pirates ravaged the Cyclades through the 1600s.
 This led to the narrow twisting streets of the Hora.
 They not only block the strong and nearly constant winds, but they also slow down hordes of rampaging pirates.

 The prevailing color scheme is white with blue trim.
-Sometimes light blue, some times dark, and sometimes another color altogether, as you see at right.
+Sometimes light blue, some times dark, and sometimes another color altogether.

 Flowering vines, many of them Bougainvillea, climb overhead.

 Lonely Planet has also portrayed Mykonos as Hedonism Island, and at times, even as Super-Gay Island.
 Well, yes, there is some hedonism to be found there, and a few gay bars and beaches, but it is a Greek island.
-That means that there are a lot of churches.
+That means that there are many churches.
 Hundreds of them.

 You don't walk very far at all before passing another small church.
 Sometimes two small chapels face each other across a narrow passage, or sit side by side.